MattLynchPCO/uk-akn-model/type.md

 # Element hierarchy, @class and @refersTo

-In legislation in the UK, many elements that have the same semantic role and formatting have different names based on what document or component of a document they appear in.
+In legislation in the UK, some elements that have the same semantic role and formatting have different names based on what document or component of a document they appear in.
 For instance, the main building block of an Act is the "section" but this is called a "clause" in a Bill